mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

   // that I have just deleted will be the one with year = 1987.
 ```

 So in this case, we would know.
 But in practice, we're not really sure which document we're deleting when we do a statement like this.

-However, we can be sure that the number of documents we delete is equal to one, and we can verify that here.
+However, we can be sure that the number of documents we *delete is equal to one*, and we can verify that here.
 So now if we count the documents, we can check that this operation behaved normally.

-So now if we run this lesson's spec, it looks like we did successfully delete one document from the collection.
+So now if we run this *lesson's spec*, it looks like we did successfully *delete one document from the collection*.

 However, we don't typically send *deleteOne* operations without a predicate, so let's be more specific about the document that we want to delete.